api2cart/javascript-sdk/docs/AttributeApi.md

 let opts = {
   'start': 0, // Number | This parameter sets the number from which you want to get entities 'count': 20, // Number | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 'type': "text", // String | Defines attribute's type 'attributeIds': "1,2,3", // String | Filter attributes by ids 'attributeSetId': "4", // String | Filter items by attribute set id 'storeId': "1", // String | Store Id
+Max allowed count=250 'attributeIds': "1,2,3", // String | Filter attributes by ids 'attributeSetId': "4", // String | Filter items by attribute set id 'storeId': "1", // String | Store Id
+  'langId': "3", // String | Retrieves attributes on specified language id 'type': "text", // String | Defines attribute's type 'visible': true, // Boolean | Filter items by visibility status 'required': true, // Boolean | Defines if the option is required 'system': false, // Boolean | True if attribute is system 'responseFields': "{return_code,return_message,pagination,result}", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'langId': "3", // String | Retrieves attributes on specified language id 'params': "id,name", // String | Set this parameter in order to choose which entity fields you want to retrieve 'exclude': "id,name", // String | Set this parameter in order to choose which entity fields you want to ignore.
+  'params': "id,name", // String | Set this parameter in order to choose which entity fields you want to retrieve 'exclude': "id,name" // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  'responseFields': "{return_code,return_message,pagination,result}", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'visible': true, // Boolean | Filter items by visibility status 'required': true, // Boolean | Defines if the option is required 'system': false // Boolean | True if attribute is system };
+};
 apiInstance.attributeList(opts, (error, data, response) => {
   if (error) {